ankitects/anki-manual/src/deck-options.md

 minutes.
 This behaviour can be customized with the options listed below.

 ### Relearning steps.
-The same ss learning steps for new cards.
+The same as learning steps for new cards.
 When you fail a card (press “Again”) the card enters re-learning phase (same as learning phase) and before it becomes a review card again, you’ll have to pass all re-learning steps or press easy on the card.